pmusau17/rtreach/src/notes.md

 - **REAL**: double
 - **AVR-GCC**: AVR-GCC is a compiler that takes C language high level code and creates binary source code that can be uploaded into an AVR micro contoller.
+- In C if you want indicate that the compiler should treat a decimal as a single precision floating pointer number you use f.

 ### On x86 systems this is what gets executed when you run make